shopgate/ext-add-extra-price-info-from-property/README.md

 software-as-a-service (SaaS) enables online stores to easily create, maintain and optimize native apps and mobile websites for the iPhone, iPad, Android smartphones and tablets.

 ## License

-Shopgate Connect - Extension Add Extra Price Information is available under the Apache License, Version 2.0.
+This extension is available under the Apache License, Version 2.0.

 See the [LICENSE](./LICENSE) file for more information.